Skip to main content

 Model of Care

-CenterPointe strives to provide the highest quality care available and aim to “Be the Best.”
-Our approach is to provide care in a way that helps people achieve better overall health and well-being.
-We work hard to meet, exceed, and set the standards for care in the healthcare field.
-The five pillars of the CenterPointe Model of Care are as follows:
+At CenterPointe, we strive to provide the highest quality care available in the community.
+This means that we aim to “Be the Best” provider of care, and work hard to not only meet, but also exceed, and ultimately set the standards for care.
+There are five central pillars of the CenterPointe Model of Care:

 Pillar I: Bio-Psycho-Social Model of Integrated Care

-- Bio-Psycho-Social Model: we provide care that treats the physical, behavioral, and environmental needs of the person served.
-By treating the whole person, we are able to helping people get better, sooner, for longer.
+• Bio-Psycho-Social Model: We provide care that treats the physical, behavioral, and environmental needs of the person served.
+By treating the whole person, we are able to help people get better, sooner, for longer.

-- Harm Reduction Approach: based upon the ideas that we “meet the person where they are at, but we don’t leave them there” and that “better is better.”
+• Individualized Goals/Outcomes: We strive to “meet the person where they are at, but we don’t leave them there” and believe in the idea that “better is better.”
+We do not push goals onto people that they do not want for themselves.

-Pillar III: Philosophy of Strength-Based, Trauma-Informed, and Person-Centered Care
+Pillar III: Philosophy of Strength-Based, Trauma-Informed & Person-Centered Care

-- Trauma-Informed Care: the assumption is that everyone, including employees and individuals in service, has trauma.
-We actively work to avoid retraumatizing individuals and take specific steps to avoid triggering others’ trauma.
+• Trauma-Informed Care: We assume that everyone, including team members and each individual in service, has experienced trauma.
+We actively work to recognize trauma and take active steps to avoid retraumatizing individuals.

 Pillar IV: Using Evidence-Based Practices

-- Cognitive-Behavioral Therapy (CBT): is a set of techniques that focus on helping people identify their irrational beliefs that are leading to emotional discomfort and behavioral problems.
+• Cognitive-Behavioral Therapy (CBT): A set of techniques that focus on helping people identify their irrational beliefs that are leading to emotional discomfort and behavioral problems.

 Pillar V: Making Data-Informed Decisions

-- CenterPointe Metrics: the agency has identified 21 specific metrics that are evaluated overall as an agency and within each program, focused on: utilization, compliance, satisfaction, health & safety, outcomes, and employee engagement.
+• CenterPointe Metrics: We have identified specific metrics that are evaluated overall as an agency and within each program, focused on: utilization, compliance, satisfaction, health & safety, outcomes, and employee engagement.

-- Continuous Quality Improvement (CQI): using real-time reporting tools inside of our electronic-health record and program-level committees, the agency uses a CQI approach to providing better care.
+• Continuous Quality Improvement (CQI): We utilize real-time reporting tools inside of our electronic-health record and program-level committees to inform our CQI approach to providing better care.

 MENU CLOSE